When you enable Zendesk messaging, there are a number of changes to your Chat functionality.

 |Chat - Offline Message||

-In addition, the following APIs are supported in the messaging beta release, but will have some specification changes:
+In addition, the following APIs are supported when messaging is enabled, but will have some specification changes:

 |Routing Settings - Account||

 |Definition for Chat limit changed to include active messaging tickets.|

 |chat_limit.limit||Definition for Chat limit changed to include active messaging tickets.|